 As this story shows, a weak BATNA, or best alternative to a negotiated agreement, can severely impede your ability to negotiate effectively and may invite exploitative moves from your counterpart.
 To strengthen your position, you should engage in “perception management” of your BATNA.
-By clarifying your willingness to explore alternative deals if the pressure continues, you suggest the possibility of turning the tables on your opponent—that is, threatening him with the loss of your attractive business deal.
+By managing perceptions and clarifying your willingness to explore alternative deals if the pressure continues, you suggest the possibility of turning the tables on your opponent—that is, threatening him with the loss of your attractive business deal.
 By doing so, you seek to increase the costs of his hard-bargaining stance and force him to scale back or abandon such tactics.

 This strategy comprises three steps: